 Disclosures

-Personal loans from Upgrade can be used to consolidate debt, refinance credit cards, make home improvements or pay for a major purchase.
-You can choose a loan term ranging from two years up to seven years.
-Upgrade also lets you change your payment date to better suit your budget.
+Upgrade offers personal loans, credit cards and checking and savings accounts.
+Its loans can be used to consolidate debt, make home improvements or pay for a major purchase.
+You can choose a loan term ranging from two to seven years.

-Like most other personal loan companies, Upgrade lets you check your rate online without affecting your credit score.
-You can review your loan offers — including amounts, rates and terms — before deciding to move forward.
-Once approved, funds are sent to your bank account within one business day.
+Like other personal loan companies, Upgrade lets you check your rate online without impacting your credit score.
+This will help you to get an idea of the loan terms and rates you might qualify for if you decide to apply.
+If you apply and are approved, funds are sent to your bank account within one business day.

-“Easy application process.
+Susie, a reviewer from Nevada, said: “Easy application process.
 They will even do a soft credit pull to tell you what your likelihood is of being preapproved and at what rate.
-Once your process is approved, they deposit the funds directly into your bank account.
+Once [...] approved[,] they deposit the funds directly into your bank account.
 Customer service is helpful, knowledgeable and professional.
 I have had multiple loans.
-[I am] happy and would continue doing business with them.
+[I’m] happy and would continue doing business with them.
 I highly recommend them.”

-However, Upgrade does have a high origination fee.
-These administrative costs can range from 1.85% to 9.99% of the loan value — the highest on our list.
-This fee is deducted from the loan funds you receive.
+Upgrade also has origination fees ranging from 1.85% to 9.99% of the loan amount, which is deducted from the loan funds you receive.

 LightStream